osilander/bonito_benchmarks/README.md

 This contrasts with the `bonito` assemblies, which are closer to 60 errors - and with two 250Kbp windows containing more than 30 of those errors.

-Again, it is clear that the fast basecalled assemblies end up far below all others.
+Again, it is clear that the fast basecalled assemblies end up far below all others, with q-scores around 33 (120 errors per 250Kbp).

 ![beeswarm_K12](figures/quals_beeswarm_medaka_250Kbp.png)